11th May 2021

 One of the most optimistic recent developments is in New Zealand where their Department of Health is creating a dedicated drug checking licensing scheme.
 This provides an opportunity to consider minimum standards and good practice in testing and consultations; legal protections for service users as well as staff; and the embedding of drug checking into mainstream public health.
 Without broad support for those attempting to develop practice and evidence, the process of formalising practice into policy becomes – perhaps intentionally in some cases – complex and protracted, whilst at the same time people continue to be unnecessarily harmed through their use of drugs of frequently unknown contents and strength.

 Not only do the latest results from The Loop demonstrate that chemical analysis combined with health consultations delivered by experienced professionals have the potential to reduce drug-related harm in both the short and longer term, but that people who use drugs will make careful and considered choices to maximise the pleasures and minimise the risks of drug taking, if only they are given the opportunity to do so.

 For more information visit The Loop website.
-See also Transform's short briefing, and Transform's book 'How to regulate stimulants: A practical guide'
+See also Transform's drug checking page, and Transform's book 'How to regulate stimulants: A practical guide